Increased irritability. How to quickly get rid of irritability: causes of dissatisfaction and their elimination

 • For example, we get irritated when something doesn’t work out for us, or when we have a cold.

-• In some cases, irritability is due to hormonal changes, for example, in adolescence, women during pregnancy or before menstruation.
-With other hormonal disruptions, irritability also makes itself felt.
+• In some cases, irritability is caused by hormonal changes, for example, in adolescence, women during pregnancy or before menstruation.
+With other hormonal imbalances, irritability also makes itself felt.

 • Irritability occurs at the moment (alcohol, smoking, coffee, sweets) or forced deprivation (hunger, poor hygiene, lack of sleep).
 The body rebels and demands to satisfy its natural need.

-The cases described do not cause such fears as the situation in which irritation turned into irritability and became a feature.
-The most popular cause of chronic irritability is a feeling of inferiority, loss of one's status, place in life.
+The described cases do not cause such concerns as the situation in which irritation turned into irritability and became a trait.
+The most popular reason for chronic irritability is a feeling of inferiority, loss of one’s status and place in life.
 Simply put, dissatisfaction with oneself and living conditions.

 Symptoms of irritability